mkaczorow/speaker-height-estimation/README.md

 ### Database
 TIMIT dataset was used in this project to create model for estimate speaker's height.
 Corpus contains 5 hours of English speech, was designed to provide speech data for acoustic-phonetic studies and evaluation of automatic speech recognition systems.
 Recording include clips of 630 (70% men, 30% female) speakers of 8 dialects of American English, where each reading 10 sentences.

-The default test set contains recordings of 2 male and 1 female speakers from each dialect, what gives corpus of 24 speakers.
+The default test set contains recordings of 168 speakers (112 men, 56 female).

 ### Repository files: